-Your GP can diagnose acne by looking at your skin.
-This involves examining your face, chest and back for the different types of spot, such as blackheads or sore, red nodules.
+A GP can diagnose acne by looking at your skin.
+This involves examining your face, chest or back for the different types of spot, such as blackheads or sore, red nodules.

-- grade 1 (mild) – acne is mostly confined to whiteheads and blackheads, with just a few papules and pustules
+- mild – mostly whiteheads and blackheads, with a few papules and pustules

 Acne in women